 With a typical reglaze, there’s a waiting period between each stage of the reglazing process.
 With a replacement, you should expect your bathroom to be out of commission for a few days.
 With a reglaze, you can use your bathroom — minus the tub — while it’s being resurfaced.
 If you opt for a new tub liner, it won’t take long to install, but it will take a few weeks to order and receive the new, customized liner.

 If you’re opting for PureCoat, this is one of the fastest options.
 The pour-on application is very quick and should be complete in about 24 hours.

 Keep in mind that remodels often take longer than expected.
 If a problem arises during a tub replacement, it can easily set you back by a few days — or even longer.

 - Labor.
 If you opt to reglaze your own tub, which we strongly advise against, you can expect to spend many grueling hours on the task.
 If you opt to replace your own bathtub, it will also be a long and tiresome experience.
 You might need to rent tools to demolish your old tub, or enlist the help of friends to help you carry and dispose of the old tub.

-If you hire a professional to reglaze your tub, he or she will spend time cleaning and sanding your old tub.
-Then, he or she will apply layers of glaze and then a finish.
+If you hire a professional to reglaze your tub, they will spend time cleaning and sanding your old tub.
+Then, they will apply layers of glaze and then a finish.
 It will need to dry between layers.
 If you hire a professional to remove your old tub and install the new one, more labor will be involved to address necessary plumbing, sealing and flooring issues.
-There is minimal labor involved with installing a tub liner.
+The process is simpler with PureCoat, where a professional will simply need to pour this into place.
+There is minimal labor involved with installing a tub liner, as well.

 Also, it’s important to remember that not all refinishing options are the same.
 Be sure to ask about the quality when you’re hiring a professional to reglaze your tub.
 Companies use different types of coatings and substances for adhesion.
 Some involve acid and some are acid-free.